MariaPriisalu/spl/README.md

 There are two CARLA agents: a goal free generative/forecasting model and a goal-driven generative model.

 On the Waymo dataset there is one agent: a goal free generative/forecasting model.
+Due to Waymo licencing we are not able to release the weights of the fully trained network publicly.

 On the Cityscapes dataset there is one agent: goal-driven generative model.